rocher/git-flow-tutorial/README.md

 ## Creating a new repository
-GitHub repository owner creates a new repository on github, and clone it locally:
+The very first thing to do, when starting from scratch, is to create a new GitHub repository.
+Please check [GitHub documentation][1] on how to do this

 ```{shell}
 [1] rocher> git clone git@github.com:rocher/foobar-origin.git foobar